We may earn money or products from the companies mentioned in this post.

 Water Refill Station – I love that there is a water bottle refill station in the lobby.
 It is filtered water and perfect for filling up your bottle before heading to the parks.

 Guest Laundry – there is coin operated guest laundry on site.
-We did not utilize this during either of our 2019 visits.

 Missing Amenities I would like to see: